What Is Aluminum Foil Boat?

 C. Factors affecting buoyancy

 Several factors influence the buoyancy of an aluminum foil boat.
-The volume of water displaced by the boat’s hull, the weight of the boat itself, and the distribution of weight within the boat all play a role in determining its buoyancy.
+The amount of water pushed aside by the boat’s hull, the boat’s own weight, and how weight is spread out inside the boat all affect how well the boat stays afloat.
 By considering these factors, you can design and construct a boat that achieves optimal buoyancy and stability.

 II.
 Gathering Materials and Preparation